Primary Sources for Chapter 10

 Analysis Question: How would his promises about future behavior satisfy the Church authorities?

-Evaluative Questions: How should the maintenance of authority be balanced against the pursuit of knowledge?
+Evaluative Question: How should the maintenance of authority be balanced against the pursuit of knowledge?

 From the Salons to the Streets